sozialhelden/wheelmap-frontend/README.md

 For testing the apps, we use [BrowserStack](https://browserstack.com).
 More documentation about how to run the test suites are going to appear here soon.

+## Contributing Data and Code

+- You have a related project?
+You want your accessibility data visible on Wheelmap.org and in other apps, or your project would profit from Wheelmap.org’s data?
+Register an account on [accessibility.cloud](https://www.accessibility.cloud) (Wheelmap.org’s backend) and [contact us](mailto:support@accessibility.cloud)!
+- For reporting bugs or other issues, please create issues on our [GitHub issue tracker](https://github.com/sozialhelden/wheelmap-react-frontend/issues).
+- If you have a concrete bugfix, you can create a pull request - please create an issue first so we can organize collaboration together.